So, where do you want to go? To help you answer this big question, here are ten little ones you'll want to ask first.

 Explore your personal and career goals.
 When researching programs, consider which majors and minors would support these goals.
 Still not decided?
 That's okay, many students wait to declare their major during sophomore year in order to weigh their options.

 Look at the range of campus clubs, groups, and activities available.
-Read the college's Facebook page to see what's going on.
+Read the college's Facebook page, or check out the college's Instagram hashtag, to see what's going on.
 Can you do the things you like to do?
 Any new experiences you want to try?

 Some students want to experience entirely new terrain, and some like to have a short drive to their parents' house for the weekend.